eosc-life-workshop/web-service/README.md

 }
 ```

-This file will create a simple reverse-proxy that redirects all incoming traffic to the container called compose-web-app-1 at port 8080 and use some security measures for the connection.
+This file will be used for a simple reverse-proxy that redirects all incoming traffic to the ip of the web-service vm at port 8080 and use some security measures for the connection.
+Fill in the ip of your ```docker-app``` vm.

 * deploy the reverse proxy with docker

-Now create a Dockerfile in  the folder and add the following content:
+Now create a Dockerfile in ```~/compose/proxy/Dockerfile``` and add the following content:
 ```Dockerfile
 FROM nginx:1.13-alpine
 COPY conf /etc/nginx/conf.d/default.conf